There are 4 key ways to reduce wrinkles and relax lines

 Combined Treatments with Anti-Wrinkle Injections and Dermal Volumisers

 If you are wanting to reduce wrinkles and lines, your skin care team may suggest a combined treatment plan involving Injections and Facial Fillers or Dermal Volumisers.

-The latest Laser Treatments for cosmetic skin revitalisation and rejuvenation now offer safer and better results with improved patient-safety options and less downtime.
+The latest Laser Treatments for cosmetic skin revitalisation and rejuvenation now offer better results with improved patient-safety options and less downtime.
 The Fraxel Restore DUAL system is particularly excellent for skin rejuvenation treatments to reduce fine lines and wrinkles.
 Another option available is the Cutera Laser Genesis.
 This laser heats the deeper layers of the skin to promote collagen and elastin remodeling to effectively treat lines and wrinkles.